 What becomes possible when your life is no longer organized around shrinking yourself?

-Misty Saracino Eating Disorder Recovery Coaching
+Misty Saracino, MPH Eating Disorder Recovery Coaching

 FAT-POSITIVE RECOVERY COACHING ROOTED IN COMPASSION, ACCOUNTABILITY, COLLABORATION, AND FREEDOM FROM DIET CULTURE.